tkonopka/crossmap/docs/data_format.rst

 Text under the ``data`` fields is split into k-mers, and each k-mer is weighted according to a strategy determined during the instance build process.
-However, there is some flexibility to increase or decrease the weight associated with certain features.
+However, there is some flexibility to increase or decrease the weight associated with certain features / k-mers.
 Weights can be increased through repetition.
 Negative weights can be assigned through a ``data_neg`` field.

 Examples: